 When you think of Cornwall, it’s often the picturesque town of St Ives that springs to mind first with its gorgeous beaches, cobbled streets and heritage-rich pubs.
-Home to a thriving arts scene, a holiday in this little corner of England offers a perfect blend of culture and adventure.
+Home to a thriving art scene, a holiday in this little corner of England offers a perfect blend of culture and adventure.
 Here’s Culture Trip’s guide to the best hotels in St Ives.

 Bright colours and curious artworks sum up the St Ives Harbour Hotel, setting it apart from the usual seaside residence.
 From the whimsical ‘shhh’ cushions in the boutique bedrooms to the gold-embossed bar and panoramic view down in the lounge, everything about this hotel gets you in the mood for adventure.
-We’d recommend a hot stone massage in the spa followed by the hotel’s signature fizz & chips out on the terrace for a truly indulgent experience.
+We’d recommend a hot stone massage in the spa followed by the hotel’s signature ‘fizz & chips’ out on the terrace for a truly indulgent experience.

-With the sea lapping the shore just 30 feet below, you couldn’t get closer to the beach than at The Pedn Olva – an independent hotel in the heart of St Ives.
+With the sea lapping the shore just 30 feet (9.1m) below, you couldn’t get closer to the beach than at The Pedn Olva – an independent hotel in the heart of St Ives.
 Surfers can take their boards straight from the hotel without having to load them in the car first, and it’s also a great base for exploring West Cornwall.
 Stop by the Tate gallery and have a wander along the South West Coast Path before settling down to a hearty fish dish and a pint of local ale in the downstairs restaurant.